roohaani786/mosicplayer/README.md

 # mosic_player

 A music player which follows your different moods altogether.
+This project is in development phase.
 <br/>
 <br/>
 <img src="images/pic3.png" height="300" width="300">